 - As we do not have a cleaner on duty after every bridge session, we ask that everyone tidies up by removing used crockery and stationery and returning bidding boxes and boards to store.

 - We have received complaints from neighbours that cars are badly parked in nearby streets and sometimes obstruct driveways.
-Please be considerate when you park and consider using our car park where there is usually room available.
+Please be considerate when you park and be aware that we cannot use the car park on specified Mondays.